-Most commonly is bilateral and found in the posterior and lateral lobes although unilateral calcification can be seen.
+Prostate calcifications are most often bilateral and found in the posterior and lateral lobes although unilateral calcification can also be seen.

 Calcifications appear as brightly echogenic foci that may or may not show posterior shadowing 3.

 Calcifications appear as hyperattenuating foci of variable thickness 3.